Gastrointestinal physiology

 Gastrointestinal physiology is the branch of human physiology that addresses the physical function of the gastrointestinal (GI) tract.
 The function of the GI tract is to process ingested food by mechanical and chemical means, extract nutrients and excrete waste products.
 The GI tract is composed of the alimentary canal, that runs from the mouth to the anus, as well as the associated glands, chemicals, hormones, and enzymes that assist in digestion.
 The major processes that occur in the GI tract are: motility, secretion, regulation, digestion and circulation.
 The proper function and coordination of these processes are vital for maintaining good health by providing for the effective digestion and uptake of nutrients.

 Motility

 The gastrointestinal tract generates motility using smooth muscle subunits linked by gap junctions.
 These subunits fire spontaneously in either a tonic or a phasic fashion.
 Tonic contractions are those contractions that are maintained from several minutes up to hours at a time.
 These occur in the sphincters of the tract, as well as in the anterior stomach.
 The other type of contractions, called phasic contractions, consist of brief periods of both relaxation and contraction, occurring in the posterior stomach and the small intestine, and are carried out by the muscularis externa.

-Motility may be overactive (hypermotility), leading to diarrhea or vomiting, or underactive (hypomotility), leading to constipation or vomiting; either may cause abdominal pain.
+Motility may be overactive (hypermotility), leading to diarrhea, or underactive (hypomotility), leading to constipation; either may cause abdominal pain or vomiting.